carpetxie/math50-final-project/README.md

 ## Dataset

-For our dataset, we used [drengskapur's Hugging Face MIDI files](https://huggingface.co/datasets/drengskapur/midi-classical-music) on various classical music pieces—about 4,800 MIDI files in total.
+For our dataset, we used [drengskapur's Hugging Face MIDI files](https://huggingface.co/datasets/drengskapur/midi-classical-music) on various classical music pieces, about 4,800 MIDI files in total.
 For analysis, 10 parameters were used:

 1. **mean_pitch** - Average MIDI note number
 2. **pitch_stddev** - Standard deviation of pitches